romainsi/zabbix-VEEAM_B-R/README.md

 **================ VEEAM-Backup-Recovery-jobs ================**

-This template use the VEEAM Backup & Replication PowerShell Cmdlets to discover and manage VEEAM Backup jobs, Veeam BackupSync, Veeam Tape Job and All Repositories
+This template use the VEEAM Backup & Replication PowerShell Cmdlets to discover and manage VEEAM Backup jobs, Veeam BackupSync, Veeam Tape Job, All Repositories and Veeam Services.

 Work with Veeam backup & replication V7 to V9.5<br />
 Work with Zabbix 3.X<br />